animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-However, if SDG’s auto-configuration is unsuccessful in this regard, then you must explicitly set the `copy-on-read` attribute in the `<gfe:cache>` or `<gfe:client-cache>` XML element or set the `copyOnRead` property of the `CacheFactoryBean` class in JavaConfig to
+However, if SDG's auto-configuration is unsuccessful in this regard, then you must explicitly set the `copy-on-read` attribute in the `<gfe:cache>` or `<gfe:client-cache>` XML element or set the `copyOnRead` property of the `CacheFactoryBean` class in JavaConfig to